-The statement, "THE [A|B] POSITION IS LIKELY TO BE AN IMAGE POSITION." shall be included, as appropriate, per the "LEOSAR Image Position Determination" algorithm in Appendix B.2 to Annex B. Determining that a position is an image prior to ambiguity resolution is optional.
+The statement, "THE [A|B] POSITION IS LIKELY TO BE AN IMAGE POSITION." shall be included, as appropriate, per the "LEOSAR Image Position Determination" algorithm in Appendix B.2 to Annex B.

-Note 1: \ The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT" for 406 MHz solutions shall be included on the SIT 185 message when at least one of the following criteria from the alert data values is satisfied:
+Note 1: \ The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT" for DOPPLER 406 MHz solutions shall be included on the SIT 185 message when at least one of the following criteria from the alert data values is satisfied: